Credit Card Settlement Processing

 Q: What is the Automated Clearing House (ACH)?

-The Automated Clearing House (ACH) is a payment system that facilitates the movement of funds from one account to another.
+The Automated Clearing House (ACH) is a payment system that facilitates the movement of funds from one bank account to another.
 It is the single largest payment network in the world and governs the rules of the settlement process.

 Q: How does the settlement process impact businesses?